MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_04/09_51_00/appunti.md

 He got it in the local library
 His family could not afford the fees of the school
-3. He manage to build a windmill using his father's bycicle, a dynamo that he had, he went to a junkyard He could power tw
+3. He manage to build a windmill using his father's bycicle, a dynamo that he had, he went to a junkyard He could power two radios and 4 light bulbs
-5.
+4. Electricity to pumpo

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMjcxOTY0NCwyMTQwOTk1NDY5XX0=
+eyJoaXN0b3J5IjpbLTEzODY1MDkwMTYsMjE0MDk5NTQ2OV19
 -->